mcu-tools/mcuboot/boot/cypress/BlinkyApp/BlinkyApp.md

 `FLASH_MAP` `make` parameter is used to provide an input file for pre-build action.
 Refer to `MCUBootApp.md` for details.

-The result of the pre-build script is an auto-generated `flashmap.mk` file with a set of makefile flags:
+The result of the pre-build script is an auto-generated `memorymap.mk` file with a set of makefile flags:

 `PRIMARY_IMG_START` - start address of the primary image in flash, this value is defined in the JSON flash map as the `"value"` field of the address section for `"application_#"`.